Captain Cloud's Music Lists

 Sigh.

-That being said, the closer your interests match my own, the more likely that you will inspire me to respond. :-)
+Consider that the closer your interests match my own, the more likely that you'll get a quicker response. :-)

 with any videos that I would send them, I am choosing to stop trading videos